usdfil/usdfil/README.md

 ## Introduction

-USDfil is the native stablecoin of the USDepin protocol on Filecoin - it is described in this document.
-USDepin is a multichain protocol for stablecoins, backed by physical hardware assets and DeFi.
-Its mission is to enable stable, permissionless transactions supported by decentralized physical infrastructure (DePIN).
+USDfil is the native stablecoin of the USDepin protocol on Filecoin.

 For more information, check out our [GitBook documentation](https://usdfil.gitbook.io/main).